kitnato/neverquest/README.md

 ## LOCRA

-The LOCRA (LOcation, CReature, Artifact) system generates a pseudo-random variety of names for different irreverent fantasy-themed items and monsters that the player character interacts with.
+The LOCRA (LOcation, CReature, Artifact) system generates a pseudo-random variety of names for different irreverent fantasy-themed items and monsters that the character interacts with.

 It works by generating a name for a location, creature or artifact based on a JSON library of (loosely) fantasy-world-themed words that can be composed to make (somewhat) coherent names for the three types in question.
 Parameters for tags and affix composition can be passed to make the generation more specific.
-If NSFW (not-safe-for-work) mode is on, the names may also be pornographic or decidedly non-fantasy-themed.
+If [NSFW mode](#nsfw-mode) is on, the names may also be pornographic or decidedly non-fantasy-themed.

 Generating a creature name, for example, depending on the parameters passed, might yield anything from "Intrepid Farmer" to "Voluptuous Manticore of Unmitigated Penetration".

 LOCRA can be considered somewhat independent of Neverquest, as it can be used outside of the game's implementation.
-However, it is bundled as part of the same codebase, accessible under `src/locra`.
+Nevertheless, it is bundled as part of the same codebase, accessible under `src/locra`.

 ## Roadmap

 Neverquest is a work-in-progress.
-Several features marked with "[TODO]" are pending refinement and implementation.
+Several features marked with `[TODO]` are pending refinement and implementation.

 - `v1.0.0` [CURRENT] -

 ## Local set up

-To run the app locally, you will need a command-line interface (CLI) on any operating system, as well as [git](https://git-scm.com/downloads) and [NPM](https://docs.npmjs.com/cli/v8/configuring-npm/install) installed globally.
+To run the app locally from source, you will need to use a command-line interface (CLI), as well as have [git](https://git-scm.com/downloads) and [NPM](https://docs.npmjs.com/cli/v8/configuring-npm/install) installed globally.

-1. Open the the CLI and change into a suitable directory (e.g. "My Documents" folder)
+1. Open the CLI and change into a suitable directory (e.g. "My Documents" folder)
 1. Run `git clone git@github.com:cneuro/neverquest.git`
 1. Run `cd neverquest`
 1. Run `npm install`
 1. Run `npm start`
-1. Open [http://localhost:3000](http://localhost:3000) to view the app in the browser.
+1. Open [http://localhost:3000](http://localhost:3000) in a web browser.

 ## Implementation